gha7all/azki-de/clickhouse/access_control.md

 	sudden spikes in data retrieval that might indicate exfiltration.
 - Apply column-level masking, or provide curated views that obfuscate sensitive fields for analysts who don't require full access.

-These controls are recommendations to start a governance conversation.
-Exact policies (roles, masking rules, encryption-at-rest, key rotation) should be defined by your security and compliance teams.